rtens/mockster/readme.md

 	$myMethod->getCalledCount();
 	$myMethod->getHistory();

 This is just a small part of the currently implemented features.
-For a more detailed and up-to-date (maximum detailled and up-to-date, actually) description check out `mockster\MocksterTest`.
+For a more detailed and up-to-date (maximum detailled and up-to-date, actually) description check out [MocksterTest.php].

 At last, the class defintitions these examples are based on.